Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

 \subsection{Terrain Reconstructor}

-Terrain reconstructor receives proprioception features $z^{prop}_t$ and temporal depth images $d^{H_2}_t$ (with $H_2 = 2$) as inputs and reconstructs a precise terrain heightmap surrounding the robot in its local frame, as shown in Fig. \ref{fig1}.
-The heightmap covers an area extending from 0.5m behind the robot to 1.1m in front, with a width of 0.8m and a resolution of 5cm.
+The terrain reconstructor introduces local heightmap reconstruction as an explicit supervision target for extracting features from depth images.
+This forces the vision encoder to fully capture terrain features necessary for safe locomotion from view-limited and information-sparse egocentric vision, while also providing simple exteroception with clear features to the locomotion policy.
+The reconstructor receives proprioception features $z^\text{prop}_t$ and temporal depth images $d^{H_2}_t$ ($H_2=2$) as inputs, and reconstructs an accurate heightmap surrounding the robot's body in its local frame.
+The reconstructed heightmap spans an area from 0.5m behind the robot to 1.1m in front, with a width of 0.8m and a resolution of 5cm.
+The reconstruction results in the real world and simulation are shown in Fig. \ref{fig1}-B.

-As shown in Fig. \ref{fig3}, depth images $d^{H_2}_t$ are processed by a CNN encoder to extract visual features.
-These are concatenated with proprioception features $z^{prop}_t$, which contain robot's motion state.
-To memorize information about the currently invisible terrain beneath and behind the robot, the concatenated features are delivered to a GRU encoder, whose output is then processed by an MLP decoder to reconstruct a rough heightmap $\hat{H}^{rough}_t$.
-The rough heightmap is optimized using MSE with the ground truth $H^{gt}_t$ for estimation loss.
-However, recent study \cite{duan2024learning} has shown that rough heightmap generated through only one-stage reconstruction usually has limited feature representation capabilities, leading to non-flat surfaces around the edges.
-To address this, we employ a U-Net-based decoder \cite{ronneberger2015u} to eliminate the noise and produce a refined heightmap $\hat{H}^{refined}_t$.
-The refined heightmap is optimized using L1 loss.
-This refinement process improves the accuracy of edges and flat surfaces difficult to represent during rough reconstruction, reducing the complexity of feature extraction for the subsequent policy.
-All components of the terrain reconstructor are trained jointly with I-E estimator.
+As shown in Fig. \ref{fig3}, the terrain reconstructor uses a CNN encoder to extract visual features from depth images $d^{H_2}_t$ and are concatenated with $z^{\text{prop}}_t$ that contain the robot's motion state.
+To memorize information about the currently invisible terrain beneath and behind the robot, the concatenated features are passed to a GRU encoder, whose output is then processed by an MLP decoder to reconstruct a rough heightmap $\hat{H}^{\text{rough}}_t$.
+The rough heightmap is optimized by MSE loss with respect to the ground truth $H^{b}_t$ for reconstruction loss.
+Recent study \cite{duan2024learning} has shown that the rough heightmap generated via only one-stage reconstruction often exhibit limited feature representation, leading to substantial noise and non-flat surfaces around the edges.
+To address this, we employ a U-Net-based decoder \cite{ronneberger2015u} to eliminate noise and produce a refined heightmap $\hat{H}^{\text{refined}}_t$, which is optimized using L1 loss.
+This refinement process improves the accuracy of edges and flat surfaces difficult to capture during rough reconstruction, thus easing feature extraction for the subsequent module.
+All components of the terrain reconstructor are trained together with the locomotion policy.